kumar99charan/PorfolioProject/README.md

 ### Academics Page

-- Timeline of educational background
+- Academic Journey

 ### 404 Page

-- Custom error page
+- Default page for error/content not found
 - User data fetch (for learning express)

 ## Packages Used